Grawnya/f1-dublin-race-ticket-booking-system/README.md

 * Plenty of information with regards to the F1 race and track details.
 * The ability to book, edit and cancel tickets for the event.

-## Strategy
-What the typical user will be and what they will want to do overall

 ## Purpose
 2 sentence synopsis of the whole website